 Notification of Compliance by the Student

 It is the responsibility of the student to inform the Financial Aid Office once eligibility is reestablished.
 The student may do this by submitting a written memo, or by meeting with a counselor.
 In either case, the counselor will verify the student’s compliance before reinstating federal aid eligibility.
-If, through the course of reviewing a student’s file, a counselor identifies that a student is eligible, the SAT holds may be removed without notification from the student.
+If, through the course of reviewing a student’s file, a counselor identifies that a student is eligible, the SAP holds may be removed without notification from the student.

 Eligibility Reestablished Prior to Notification from Student

 A student becomes eligible for aid as soon as he or she has satisfied the above requirements.
 However, if notification from a student is received after the term, in which the student reinstated eligibility, aid may not be applied retroactively to that semester.
-An appeal may not award aid retroactively to a term in which the student did not meet the SAT Standards.
+An appeal may not award aid retroactively to a term in which the student did not meet the SAP Standards.

 Reestablishing Eligibility - Appeal Process

 A student who does not comply with the SAP standards, but believes that there were exceptional or unusual circumstances beyond his or her control that impeded his or her ability to maintain the SAP standards, may submit a written appeal to the Financial Aid and Scholarships office.